pyro-kinetics/pyrokinetics/docs/examples/bicoherence.rst

-If a single is not stationary (like during the linear phase of a nonlinear simulation), it is possible to examine the bicoherence of the phase of the fluctuations :math:`\hat{X} = X / |X|`  by setting `stationary=False` as a kwarg.
+If a signal is not stationary (like during the linear phase of a nonlinear simulation), it is possible to examine the bicoherence of the phase of the fluctuations :math:`\hat{X} = X / |X|`  by setting `stationary=False` as a kwarg.